KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 What's wrong with today's SBOM tools?

 SBOM issues
-* SBOM reads metadata/config and estimates intalled version, not actual version
+* SBOM reads metadata/config and estimates installed version, not actual version
 * Different SBOM tools parse configuration files in different ways
 * Python's dynamic nature is a "nightmare from a security perspective"